TeamHG-Memex/eli5/docs/source/_notebooks/keras-image-classifiers.rst

 output layer) ``243`` stands for ``bull mastiff`` in ImageNet with 1000 classes (https://gist.github.com/yrevar/942d3a0ac09ec9e5eb3a ).

 But how did the network know that?
-Let's check where the model "looked" for a dog with ELI5:
+Let’s check where the model “looked” for a dog with ELI5:

 .. code:: ipython3